Mental Health Awareness

-Center for Family Health & Safety: Through this center, Phoenix Children’s offers many health and safety programs to support families with resources that help prevent injury, including gun safety and suicide prevention.
+Injury Prevention Program: Through this center, Phoenix Children’s offers many health and safety programs to support families with resources that help prevent injury, including gun safety and suicide prevention.

 Crews’n Healthmobile: Thousands of children live on the streets of Phoenix, many in desperate need of medical treatment.
 Nearly 20 years ago, Phoenix Children’s formed a partnership with Children's Health Fund and HomeBase Youth Services to create the “Crews'n Healthmobile,” a 35-foot mobile medical unit (MMU) that brings free, comprehensive medical care directly to these young individuals in need.